mat-sik/kafka-kraft-cluster-example/README.md

+# kafka-kraft-cluster-example

+Simple project used for learning the process of deploying kafka cluster and creating simple publisher and  consumer.

+## docker-compose.yaml detials

-listeners are just channel names used to define channels for nodes to communicate.
+In Kafka, listeners are just channels names that are used to communicate with kafka nodes.
+The channels are used for inner broker communication - BROKER, kraft controller node communication - CONTROLLER and client app communication - CLIENT.

-The names CONTROLLER, BROKER, CLIENT are custom.

-to defien channels names use security_protocol_map
+These three names are custom and can be arbitrary.

+To define these channels, they should be defined in security_protocol_map.

-advertised listeners are listeners that will be shared with other nodes(so that everyone knows the names)
+Advertised listeners are listeners name that will be shared between nodes in the cluster.